CSSE6400/project-23-salt-and-paper/report/REPORT.md

 One way to improve this is to implement the asynchronous task queue for other heavy endpoints as well, for instance the creating recipe endpoint.

+### Availability

+We Users need to be able to access the application any time they want.
+Each user information and their recipes are stored.
+Async Task Queue using Celery.
+Trying to minimize Downtime and Crashes.

+Database replication could be implemented
+If one database becomes unavailable, one of the replica instances can be utilised ensures high availability

+### Extensibility

+Extensibility:

+The architecture boasts well-defined, abstracted classes, ready to embrace future enhancements and evolving design requests.

+An example of adding more integrations would be to allow users to upload images to their recipes.
+This would create an overall better experience for users as it would allow them to see what they are making.
+To implement this currently, the database model and routes would be required to handle image data.
+After doing so images can then be uploaded to the website.

+In the future to improve upon this a microservice architecture could be implemented to improve further extensibility.
+By doing so, more functionalities could be added to the system.
+Further, this would also be useful in fault isolation, scalability [source](https://about.gitlab.com/blog/2022/09/29/what-are-the-benefits-of-a-microservices-architecture/)

 ## Evaluation

 ### Test Images